Peter Luff: Parliamentary career

-He contested Holborn and St Pancras at the general election of 1987, but was comfortably beaten by the sitting Labour MP, Frank Dobson.
+He contested Holborn and St Pancras at the 1987 general election, but was comfortably beaten by the sitting Labour MP, Frank Dobson.
 He was first elected to Parliament for Worcester, when he succeeded his former boss, Peter Walker.

 Following changes in the parliamentary constituency boundaries, he was selected for the new Mid Worcestershire constituency, comprising large areas of three former constituencies, defeating another sitting Conservative MP, Eric Forth, for the nomination.
 He won the safe seat comfortably and was a member of the House of Commons from 1992.
 In the 1997 Labour landslide, he held his seat, and retained it until standing down in 2015.

-He was appointed a Parliamentary Private Secretary (PPS) in 1993 to the energy minister Tim Eggar, and from 1996 he served as PPS to both Ann Widdecombe the prisons minister at the Home Office and Lord Mackay, Lord Chancellor.
-He held these two positions simultaneously until the defeat of the Conservative government at the general election of 1997.
+He was appointed a Parliamentary Private Secretary (PPS) in 1993 to the energy minister Tim Eggar, and from 1996 he served as PPS to both Ann Widdecombe the prisons minister at the Home Office and Lord Mackay, Lord Chancellor, holding these two positions until the defeat of the Conservative government at the general election of 1997.

-He served on many parliamentary select committees, including chairing the Agriculture committee from 1997 to 2000, and from 2005 to 2010 he chaired what was successively known as the Trade and Industry Committee; the Business and Enterprise Select Committee; and the Business, Innovation and Skills Select Committee.
+As a backbench MP, he served on many parliamentary select committees, including chairing the Agriculture Select Committee from 1997 to 2000, and from 2005 to 2010 he chaired what was successively known as the Trade and Industry Committee; the Business and Enterprise Select Committee; and the Business, Innovation and Skills Select Committee.

 He was the founder member of the Parliamentary Hunting with Hounds Middle Way Group, and took a keen parliamentary interest in India.
 In the Conservative-Liberal Democrat Coalition of May 2010, Luff was appointed as a junior Defence minister at the Ministry of Defence, with the post of Minister for Defence Equipment, Support and Technology.

-Prior to the general election of 2015, Luff had stood down as a candidate.
+Prior to the general election of 2015, Luff stood down as a candidate.
 He was knighted in the 2014 New Year Honours for political and public service.
 He joined the National Heritage Memorial Fund and the National Lottery Heritage Fund as Chair of the Board of Trustees on 30 March 2015.